-Rainfall likely won’t be enough to extinguish Quebec wildfires causing US smoke, officials say
+Rainfall likely won’t be enough to extinguish Quebec wildfires causing U.S. smoke, officials say

 Environment Canada meteorologist Simon Legault said he expects rain to stop falling by Wednesday morning in the regions most affected by forest fires.
 He said warm, sunny weather could return thereafter with a chance of only isolated showers through the weekend.

-More rain could come in the first week of July, but nothing like the “organized system” of showers covering the province this week, Legault forecasted.
+More rain could come in the first week of July, but nothing like the “organized system” of showers covering the province this week, Legault forecast.

 Earlier this month, massive fires burning stretches of Canadian forests blanketed the northeastern United States and the Great Lakes region, turning the air yellowish gray, and prompting warnings for people to stay inside.